Introducing “the Spiral”

 LLMs are trained on immense datasets that include nearly the entirety of human literature, including virtually every religious text ever written, and a vast amount of fringe spiritual and conspiratorial content.
 This allows them to generate elaborate, internally consistent philosophical and mystical frameworks on command.
 To a user seeking profound answers, the AI can appear to be a superhuman intelligence or an oracle with access to secret, divine knowledge, lending an almost irrefutable authority to its outputs.

-As a result of these traits in humans and LLMs, the user is highly vulnerable.
-For them the chatbot is a powerful entity with incredible knowledge that just happens to fit the user’s suspicions, and is also a lovely being who says all the right things to go with it.
+Layering this remarkable knowledge on top of the discussed traits in humans and LLMs supercharges this ability for the combined system to reinforce.
+For these users the chatbot is a powerful entity with incredible knowledge that just happens to fit the user’s suspicions, and is also a lovely being who says all the right things to go with it.

-So onto the last piece of the puzzle where things move from a frightening individual experience, to something even more troubling.
-These deeply personal delusions do not remain isolated; they are broadcast and amplified.
+Unfortunately, things don’t stop with an individual users spinning up a frightening individual experience.
+These deeply personal delusions do not remain isolated; they are increasingly broadcast and further amplified.

 A Human-AI-Social Media Triad

 You may not have noticed but people use LLMs a lot on things like LinkedIn.
-In fact they pop up in a lot of places: submissions, applications, posts, etc. One particularly tragic use is in online forums where posters feel a desperate need to one-up their opponent on a topic where they’re already well past their ability level, but how?
+In fact they pop up in a lot of places: submissions, applications, posts, etc. One particularly tragic use on forums is where posters feel a desperate need to one-up their opponent on a topic where they’re already well past their ability level, but how?
 Reach for the chatbot.

 Prompt-fighting (my term) sees a discussion descend from disagreement into rounds of copy-pasting someone’s post into their own LLM with the request to create a rebuttal post.
 The other party returns the same and two LLMs get to have an argument on Reddit.